upperlinecode/upperline-intro-se-teacher-guide/day-08/lectures/mvc/LECTURE.md

   * We make all instances of our classes from our models in this file to be able to display them in the view.

 + **Models**
-    * This holds our backend code - it's where you would find a ruby class.
+    * This holds our backend code - it's where you would find a Ruby class.
 All logic about how an object should look or act goes here.
 You don't make instances of your class here.
     * We will set up a `dog.rb` file.

 + **Views**